By: Lindsay Chadderton, Aquatic Invasive Species Director, The Nature Conservancy

 Implementing the Framework will require an adaptive management approach to surveillance with a coordinated team of state, provincial and federal agencies and partners working together to communicate, assess, revise and adapt the Framework and their surveillance programs as the risk evolves with changing conditions and threats.
 That’s where Blue Accounting is supporting the EDRR Team.
 Blue Accounting is an initiative to facilitate the identification of shared goals for Great Lakes water resources and track progress with shared metrics.
 We strive to deliver timely, relevant and reliable information on progress, put in the context of the strategies being used and investments being made to move the needle.
 Supported by an online information delivery system, Blue Accounting offers a collaborative, adaptive management tool to support strategic decision-making and coordinated implementation.
 In addition to our collaboration with the EDRR Team, Blue Accounting is convening an advisory group of federal, state and provincial managers and AIS experts to build an information base and track progress in combating invasive species across all three stage of invasion: prevention, detection and response, and control of established species.

 In 2018, Blue Accounting partnered with the EDRR team to make some of the key messages of the Framework and the site prioritization tool interactive and contextualized in the broader set of goals for managing AIS in the basin.
-You can visit the Blue Accounting AIS homepage for an overview of invasive species management in the Great Lakes, including early detection and rapid response, then navigate over to the strategies page to find plain language descriptions of detection strategies.
-From there, you can navigate to the results page to dive into the Surveillance Framework itself using a GIS-based tool.
-You can query different geographic areas you’re interested in to understand the risks at that site.
+You can visit the Blue Accounting AIS homepage for an overview of invasive species management in the Great Lakes, including early detection and rapid response, then navigate over to the strategies page to find plain language descriptions of detection strategies, including our Detect: Sites strategy.
+On that strategy card, you can dive into the Surveillance Framework itself using a GIS-based tool and query different geographic areas if you’re interested in understanding the risks at that site.
 We hope that this tool helps make the Framework more broadly accessible and user-friendly.
 We look forward to expanding the information on the website and improving it with user feedback.

 What we have on the website now is just the beginning.
 Next, Blue Accounting will work with our partners to show how our actual surveillance effort aligns with the priorities identified in the Framework to identify gaps and inform a conversation among managers about how to fill them.
 We are also collaborating with the Department of Fisheries and Oceans Canada and the Ontario Ministry of Natural Resources and Forestry to create a complementary site prioritization system for Canadian waters of the Great Lakes.
 Collectively, this information will help us track progress toward the implementation of an efficient and effective binational early detection and rapid response strategy for the basin.
 By supporting collaboration and helping managers and stakeholders tell a story about actions and progress in all stages of invasion, we hope to set the stage for a conversation with decision-makers about how to achieve our shared goals.